-Impairment of non-financial assets: As of December 31, 2017, the Company performed an assessment on whether there is an indication that a vessel may be impaired.
-Discounted future cash flows for each vessel were determined and compared to the vessel's carrying value.
-The projected net discounted future cash flows for the first three years were determined by considering an estimated daily time charter equivalent based on the most recent blended (for modern and older vessels) FFA (i.e. Forward Freight Agreements) time charter rate for the remaining year of 2018, 2019 and 2020, respectively, for each type of vessel.
-For the remaining useful life of the vessels, the Company used the historical ten-year blended average one-year time charter rates substituting for the years 2008 and 2016 that were considered as extreme values, with the years 2005 and 2006.
+Impairment of non-financial assets: As of December 31, 2018, the Company performed an assessment on whether there were indicators that a vessel(s) may be impaired.
+As impairment indicators were identified, discounted future cash flows for each vessel were determined and compared to the vessel's carrying value.
+The projected net discounted future cash flows for the first year were determined by considering an estimated daily time charter equivalent based on the most recent blended (for modern and older vessels) FFA (i.e. Forward Freight Agreements) time charter rate for the year of 2019 for each type of vessel.
+For the remaining useful life of the vessels, the Company used the historical ten-year blended average one-year time charter rates substituting for the year 2016 that was considered as extreme values, with the year 2006.
 The rates were adjusted assuming an annual growth rate of 1.7% as published by the International Monetary Fund, net of commissions.
-Expected outflows for scheduled vessels maintenance were taken into consideration as well as vessel operating expenses assuming an average annual inflation rate of approximately 3.7% every two years.
+Expected outflows for scheduled vessels maintenance were taken into consideration as well as vessel operating expenses assuming an average annual increase rate of 1% based on the historical trend deriving from actual results for the Company's vessels since their delivery under Company's technical management.
 The average time charter rates used were in line with the overall chartering strategy, especially in periods/years of depressed charter rates; reflecting the full operating history of vessels of the same type and particulars with the Company's operating fleet (Supramax and Panamax vessels with a deadweight ("dwt") of over 50,000 and 70,000, respectively) and they covered at least one full business cycle.
-The average annual inflation rate applied on vessels' maintenance and operating costs approximated current projections for global inflation rate for the remaining useful life of the Company's vessels.
-Effective fleet utilization was assumed at 90% (including ballast days), taking into account the period(s) each vessel is expected to undergo her scheduled maintenance (dry-docking and special surveys), as well as an estimate of the period(s)
+Effective fleet utilization was assumed at 90% (including ballast days), taking into account the period(s) each vessel is expected to undergo her scheduled maintenance (dry-docking and special surveys), as well as an estimate of the period(s) needed for finding suitable employment and off-hire for reasons other than scheduled maintenance, assumptions in l